|

 MSCI does something extremely complicated.

-IndexFunds.com is a sales site for IFA, which is a retailer for DFA.
+IndexFunds.com is an educational site from IFA, which is a retailer for DFA.

 This article explains the rationale behind the different methodologies indexes use.